Punjab National Bank: $1.8 billion fraud rattles Indian lenders

 One of India's biggest banks rattled investors Wednesday by announcing the discovery of $1.8 billion of fraudulent activity at one of its branches.

-Punjab National Bank's stock sank more than 7% Wednesday after the company said it "detected some fraudulent and unauthorized transactions" at a branch in Mumbai.
+Punjab National Bank's stock sank nearly 10% Wednesday after the company said it "detected some fraudulent and unauthorized transactions" at a branch in Mumbai.
+The bank said in a statement that "a few select account holders" appear to have been involved.

 Other Indian financial giants may also be affected by the fraud.

-"Based on these transactions, other banks appear to have advanced money to these customers abroad," Punjab National Bank said.
+"Based on these transactions, other banks appear to have advanced money to these customers abroad," Punjab National Bank added.

-The bank has identified "a few select account holders" who appear to have been involved, it said in a statement to the Bombay Stock Exchange.

 Related: Why India's $32 billion bank bailout isn't enough